Martin O'Neill has been confirmed as Sunderland manager.

 Sunderland chairman Ellis Short said: "Martin has as good a managerial pedigree as you could wish to find."

-As reported by BBC Sport, O'Neill was Sunderland's first choice to replace Bruce, who was
+As reported by BBC Sport, O'Neill was Sunderland's first choice to replace Bruce, who was sacked on Wednesday.

 O'Neill visited the club's training ground ahead of Sunday's game against Wolves, which will be overseen by Eric Black, Bruce's former assistant.